Open Discussions

 WHERE: Zoom video conference

 Open to women nationwide, who are seven or more years post breast, ovarian or any gynecological cancer diagnosis.
 Pre-registration is required.
 To register, call Support Connection, 914-962-6402 or 800-532-4290.
-Must register no later than 5 pm (NY time) the day before the session you wish to attend.
+Must register no later than 5 pm (NY time) on Monday March 25th.
 Space is limited.

 Many of you call with questions regarding ongoing needs and concerns years after a cancer diagnosis.
 This open discussion group provides a venue to connect and talk openly with other women who have the same questions as you.